BNasmith/PTForsyth/PTFWorkofChrist.md

 conviction and admission, but it must be a practical confession, as practical as the sin.
-It must place itself as if it were active sin under the reaction of the Divine holiness ; it must be
+It must place itself as if it were active sin under the reaction of the Divine holiness; it must be